The Magnet® Difference

 The American Nurses Credentialing Center’s Magnet designation is the most prestigious credential a health care organization can achieve for nursing excellence and quality patient care.
 Research demonstrates that Magnet designation provides specific benefits including improved patient outcomes, higher patient satisfaction and high job satisfaction among nurses.

-- Sanford USD Medical Center and Clinics has been a Magnet-recognized organization since 2003, being designated four consecutive times for nursing excellence.
+- Sanford USD Medical Center and Clinics has been a Magnet-recognized organization since 2003, being designated five consecutive times for nursing excellence.

 - Sanford Bismarck has been a Magnet-recognized organization since 2008, being designated three consecutive times for nursing excellence.